kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 # In conclusion

-As you can see the microservices we have written are basically standard Java EE applications.
-With KumuluzEE we are able to bridge the gap between them and the microservice architecture and focus solely on developing with what we already know but in a completely new way.
-It seamlessly sets everything up automatically so we don't have too, while still allowing a great deal of customisation to accommodate our needs.
-On top of that it makes it easy to run our microservices as any other Java applications and that opens a world of possible cloud configuration with almost any cloud provider out there that are simply not possible now.
+We have shpwn how KumuluzEE can help you creating microservices using standard Java EE specification and APIs.
+With KumuluzEE we are able to bridge the gap between Java EE and the microservice architecture and focus solely on developing with what we already know but in a completely new way.
+KumuluzEE seamlessly sets everything up automatically so we don't have too, while still allowing a great deal of customisation to accommodate our needs.
+On top of that it makes it easy to run our microservices.
+This opens a world of possible cloud configurations with almost any cloud provider out there that are simply not possible now.
+It also provides all the other benefits of microservices, including more flexible architecture, easier maintenance, better scalability, etc. without the added configuration overhead.

-In the next post we will be focusing on deploying our microservices into docker and various cloud environments.
+In the next post we will be focusing on deploying our microservices into Docker and various cloud environments.

 # Read on